 - Focuses on mission to the indigenous members of the host region.

-*Total Employment is an initiative to recruit, train, and chaplain self-sustaining missionaries who prioritize mission to the indigenous people of the MENA region.
+*Total Employment is an initiative to identify and encourage self-sustaining professionals who prioritize mission to the indigenous people of the MENA region.
 Total Employment is not a program, but an initiative primarily focused on building up a professional network of mission-driven, human resources.
-Indigenous professionals may join the TE network as they share and embrace its values.